 Lastly pour the warm strawberry sauce over the fresh whole strawberries already in the pie crust.
 Use a spoon or brush to coat all the tops of the strawberries, and it make take up to 5 minutes to let cool and set and you will have to re-arrange the strawberry tops to be straight.
 Then place in the fridge and chill for 3 hours before serving.

 Coconut Whipped Topping:

-You can sub 1-2 TB of honey or maple syrup in place of the stevia.
+You can sub 1-2 TB of honey for the maple syrup.
 And if you want, prefer or like dairy you can use just regular whipping cream whipped up to perfection.

 Much love as always!